scraperwiki/urchin1/readme.md

       Failed: can access localhost:80/index.html

 You can also run any of the test cases individually with something like this.
+(They're just shell scripts.)

     sh tests/ssh_to_localhost

-(They're just shell scripts.)
+In this situation, the output will only contain the test case that was called.